Learn in detail what Help to Buy is, and how to sell a property that you have purchased using this government scheme.

 Engaging a chartered surveyor is a pivotal step in assessing your property's current market value.
 A surveyor's valuation report, prepared by a RICS qualified member, provides an accurate and objective valuation figure.

-This report is vital for determining the final repayment figure of your equity loan and setting a realistic sales price.
+This report is very important for determining the final repayment figure of your equity loan and setting a realistic sale price.

 Considerations for setting the sale price